+I have written a novel, and I'm working on another.
+Writing makes me feel alive.
 Music can work the same way.
 I can play contradance music by ear sometimes.
 I've camped under white pines with 200 people and played and danced along a lake shore.
-Sitting on the grass and feeling the music in the soles of your feet, feeling it lift and swing in response to what you play, is an exultation.
+Sitting on the grass and feeling the music in the soles of your feet, feeling it lift and swing in response to what you play, is joyful.

 I can ride a horse and drive a tractor and throw a hay bale.
 In a flat calm, I can persuade a row boat across a cove.
 I walk in zig zags and stop to touch and smell and feel and kick up leaves.
-Do you remember how to jump into a leaf pile?
-Do you remember the prick of leaves against your skin?
+And I love living where I live, in these hills.

 I want to hold and be held.
-My family taught me to share space and negotiate and make treasure hunts and sing while I wash the dishes and work out fights and stay present with someone crying and ease someone sick and face the hard talks and throw tennis balls for the dog, and I miss it.
+My family taught me to share space and make treasure hunts and sing while I wash the dishes and work out fights and stay present with someone crying and ease someone sick and face the hard talks and throw tennis balls for the dog, and I miss it.

 I know how it feels to want a friend fearlessly, wholly.
 I want that feeling back.